mykle1/MMM-NatureCalendar/README.md

     config: {
       calendarType: "today", // today, month and monthPlus
       lang: "all", // See language chart below. "all" for English.
-      color: "gray0", // see color codes below
+      colorCode: "4", // see color codes below
     }
   },
 ```

-No language option for calendarType: "today"
+## No language or color options for calendarType: "today"

 ## Language codes for config